 She began her site in 2011 to show women that they can begin living a more self-sustainable lifestyle whether they have acres, a backyard, or a little bit of patio space.

-She now lives in Hawaii where she grows some of her own produce and raises chickens and ducks.
+She now lives in Hawaii, where she grows some of her own produce and raises chickens and ducks.

 Thrifty Homesteader

-Deborah and Mike live on 32 acres where they built their own home, homeschooled their children, and have raised a menagerie of animals.
+Deborah and Mike live on 32 acres where they built their own home, homeschooled their children, and raised a menagerie of animals.
 They have chickens, goats, sheep, cattle, pigs, and even a llama.

 They also garden and have fruit trees as well.
 Deborah has written several books and speaks at sustainability events across the country.
 She's a wealth of knowledge, especially on goats and chickens.